-28. There shall be constituted each year a National Nominating Committee consisting of one representative of each geographical district, elected by its Executive Committee, and other members chosen by and from the Board of Directors not exceeding in number the number of geographical districts; all to be selected when and as provided in the By-laws.
-The National Secretary of the Instrute shall be the secretary of the National Nominating Committee, without voting power.
+28. There shall be constituted each year a Nominating Committee consisting of one representative of each geographical District, elected by its executive committee, and other members chosen by and from the Board of Directors not exceeding in number the number of geographical Districts; all to be selected when and as provided in the By-laws.
+The Secretary of the Institute shall be the secretary of the Nominating Committee, without voting power.

-29. The executive committee of each geographical district shall act as a nominating committee of the candidate for election as Vice-President of that district, or for filling a vacancy in such office for an unexpired term, whenever a vacancy occurs.
+29. The executive committee of each geographical District shall act as a nominating committee of the candidate for election as Vice-President of that District, or for filling a vacancy in such office for an unexpired term, whenever a vacancy occurs.

-30. The National Nominating Committee shall receive such suggestions and proposals as any member or group of members may desire to offer, such suggestions being sent to the secretary of the committee.
+30. The Nominating Committee shall receive such suggestions and proposals as any member or group of members may desire to offer, such suggestions being sent to the secretary of the committee.

-The National Nominating Committee shall name on or before December 15 of each year, one or more candidates for President, National Treasurer and the proper number of Directors, and shall include in its ticket such candidates for Vice-Presidents as have been named by the nominating committees of the respective geographical districts, if received by the National Nominating Committee when and as provided in the By-laws; otherwise the National Nominating Committee shall nominate one or more candidates for Vice-President(s) from the district(s) concerned.
+The Nominating Committee shall name, on or before January 31 of each year, one or more candidates for President, Treasurer, and the proper number of Directors, and shall include in its ticket such candidates for Vice-Presidents as have been named by the nominating committees of the respective geographical Districts, if received or Associate who has paid dues for thirty-five (35) years, or who shall by the Nominating Committee when and as provided in the By-laws; otherwise the Nominating Committee shall nominate one or more candidates for Vice-President(s) from the District(s) concerned.

-31. Independent nominations may be made by a petition of twenty-five (25) or more members sent to the National Secretary when and as provided in the By-laws; such petitions for the nomination of Vice-Presidents shall be signed only by members within the district concerned.
+31. Independent nominations may be made by a petition of twenty-five (25) or more members sent to the Secretary when and as provided in the By-laws; such petitions for the nomination of Vice-Presidents shall be signed only by members within the District con-

-32. During the first week in March of each year the National Secretary shall mail to all qualified voters an official ballot on which are to be listed all eligible candidates, nominated as provided in Sections 30 and 31.
-The candidates of the National Nominating Committee shall be appropriately designated as such.
-Any nominee may, prior to the printing of the ballots, withdraw his name by written request to the National Secretary, whereupon that fact shall be suitably indicated upon the ballot.
+32. On or before April 15 of each year the Secretary shall mail to all qualified voters an official ballot on which are to be listed all eligible candidates, nominated as provided in Sections 30 and 31.
+The candidates of the Nominating Committee shall be appropriately designated as such.
+Any nominee may, prior to the printing of the ballots, withdraw his name by written request to the Secretary, whereupon that fact shall be suitably indicated upon the ballot.

 The voting for each office shall be restricted to the nominees for that office as printed on the ballot.
-The ballot shall be accompanied with an envelope on which shall be printed the title of the Institute, the name and address of the National Secretary, and the words, "Official Voting Envelope-Enclosing a Ballot Only."
-All names voted for shall be written, printed, or otherwise marked on a single ticket or ballot, which shall be enclosed in a sealed, unmarked, and unidentified inner envelope of any suitable character, which shall in turn be enclosed either in the "Official Voting Envelope" (received from the National Secretary), or any other envelope, marked on its face, "Non-Official Voting Envelope-Enclosing a Ballot Only."
-The outer envelope of either class shall be identified by the name of the sender on its face, shall be sealed, and, in order to be counted, shall reach the National Secretary not later than the first day of May
+The ballot shall be accompanied with an envelope on which shall be printed the title of the Institute, the name and address of the Secretary, and the words, "Official Voting Envelope-Enclosing a Ballot Only."
+All names voted for shall be written, printed, or otherwise marked on a single ticket or ballot, which shall be enclosed in a sealed, unmarked, and unidentified inner envelope of any suitable character, which shall in turn be enclosed either in the "Official Voting Envelope" (received from the Secretary), or any other envelope, marked on its face, "Non-Official Voting Envelope-Enclosing a Ballot Only."
+The outer envelope of either class shall be identified by the name of the sender on its face, shall be sealed, and, in order to be counted, shall reach the Secretary not later than the first day of June.